 Liverpool got off to a flying start against West Brom when summer signing Sadio Mane opened the scoring for the hosts after just 20 minutes when he guided home Roberto Firmino’s cross.
 Philippe Countiho doubled Liverpool’s lead at the end of the opening half when he cut inside before firing home past Ben Foster into the bottom corner of the goal.

 Klopp’s side should have increased their advantage in the second period as they dominated possession but failed to make the most of it.
 They were left with a nervy ending to the game when Gareth McAuley scored from long range with just less than 10 minutes on the clock.
 The hosts were able to absorb the late pressure however, to secure all three points against the Baggies who, until the last 10 minutes of the game, had offered very little in the final third of the pitch.

-Liverpool have now been cut into 7-2 in the Bet365 Premier League title odds where they have just Manchester City ahead of them in the market at 5-4.
+Liverpool have now been cut into 7-2 in Premier League title odds where they have just Manchester City ahead of them in the market at 5-4.
 Arsenal are on level points with Liverpool but were held to a goalless draw to Middlesbrough on Saturday and can now be backed at 6-1, while Chelsea, who dispatched Manchester United 4-0 on Jose Mourinho’s return to Stamford Bridge, are also available at 6-1.